alilleybrinker/notes/renegotiating-c.md

 security in particular was in question (not just security from the interconnection of systems and their surprising interactions, but literal "the software did an oopsie with memory" kinds of vulnerabilities leading to exploitation).
 Heartbleed, a major vulnerability in OpenSSL.
-The Solarwinds attack (an attack against the software supply chain).
 Log4Shell, where people suddenly realized how _omnipresent_ and hard to identify or update some of this software is.

 Not _all_ of this is memory safety related, but I think the memory safety angle seems appealing to policymakers because it seems both achievable, and relatively clear.
 If someone